-- Attained a doctorate degree in nuclear or mechanical engineering, physics or comparable discipline. - Completed Ph.D. prior to distinguished postdoctoral appointment and within the previous three years. - Demonstrated leadership and potential for independent research. - Demonstrated oral and written scientific communication skills in English.
+- Attained a doctorate degree in nuclear or mechanical engineering, physics or comparable discipline. - Completed Ph.D. prior to distinguished postdoctoral appointment and within the previous five years. - Demonstrated leadership and potential for independent research. - Demonstrated oral and written scientific communication skills in English. - Applicants are encouraged to establish one or more research contacts at INL to support their application.